 Guests revealed for tonight's RTE Ray D'Arcy Show

-For the second year running, Ray is hosting Ireland's Next Top Madra, which is on the hunt to find the country's prettiest pooches.
-Ray will have eight of the finalists in studio on Saturday night.

-And finally, 240 singers and musicians join Ray for a special performance of Hey Day by Mic Christopher in honour of the late star's 50th Birthday.
+Ray chats to Cork entrepreneur Pat Phelan about turning his life around after his battle with alcoholism and his new venture into the world of cosmetic clinics.

+And Alopecia sufferer Michela Moloney tells Ray about her aim to raise money for the charities that helped her after she lost her baby girl Poppy at birth.
+She wants to shave her head for these charities live on air.

-The Ray D'Arcy Show Saturday, October 26 at 9.45pm on RTÉ One.
+The Ray D'Arcy Show airs on Saturday, November 2 at 9.55pm on RTÉ One.

-Also read: Clocks change to winter time this weekend under Daylight Saving Time

 Leave your comment